-Dealer Inspectors and Vehicle Safety Officers make regular dealership visits to conduct Audits.
-The purpose of the Audit is to educate permit holders and ensure that the rules and regulations outlined in the DVA are being followed (see Dealer Permit Flagging Point System below).
+Dealer Inspectors and Vehicle Safety Officers make regular dealership visits for the purpose of educating permit holders and to ensure that the rules and regulations outlined in the DVA are being followed.
 Full co-operation from the permit holder is required, including providing access to all records.
 When original records are required to be removed from the dealer's premises, the inspector or officer will provide a receipt for the documents to the dealer.

 Dealer Inspectors may also investigate suspicious transactions or business activity.
 In their role as mediator, a Dealer Inspector may be contacted by both consumers and dealers and may be asked to help resolve certain matters related to the buying or selling of a motor vehicle or trailer.
-Inspectors may also refer matters to government departments or law enforcement agencies when necessary.
+Inspectors may also refer matters to government departments or law enforcement agencies, when necessary.